dmentipl/plonk/docs/source/usage/analysis.rst

 Profiles
 ~~~~~~~~

-Profiles allow for creating a 1-dimensional profile through the 3-dimensional
+A :class:`Profile` allows for creating a 1-dimensional profile through the
-data.
+3-dimensional data.
 Here we create a (cylindrical) radial profile.

 .. code-block:: python